Skip to main content

 • 11-bit and over, value 11 or higher is a very high resolution and it is not recommended to use these settings without additional noise filtering as it might introduce jitter.

-Potmeter Mode action block on init event
+Potmeter Mode action block on Setup (formerly Init) event

 Potmeter minimum and maximum